 There are three ways for students, teachers, parents, friends, family and the community to donate to the Wheelchair Program; cash, check or online.
-The only deadline for turning the money in is December 31st for those schools with Fall programs and June 15th for those schools with Spring programs.
+The only deadline for turning the money in is December 31st for those schools with fall programs and June 15th for those schools with spring programs.

 All donations by check or online are fully tax deductible and the donors will receive a letter of acknowledgement for tax purposes.
-For donations of \$150 or more donors will also receive a personalized presentation certificate with a photo of a wheelchair recipient.
+For donations of \$200 or more donors will also receive a personalized presentation certificate with a photo of a wheelchair recipient.

-All donations for the Wheelchair Foundation should be kept separate and not comingled with other School District funds.
+All donations for the Wheelchair Foundation, should be kept separate and not comingled with other School District funds.
 It is preferable to have all coins, cash and checks delivered directly to the Wheelchair Foundation.
 If it is not possible to have checks made payable directly to the Wheelchair Foundation, deposit the funds into the ASB account identifying the fundraiser and charity (Wheelchair Foundation) and then write a single check to the Wheelchair Foundation and provide it to the Wheelchair Foundation volunteers.

-- Cash_donations should be collected during Ability Awareness Month and/or on Wheelchair Wednesdays.
-Coins and bills should be placed in the large plastic bag and kept in the school safe.
-Please contact Kathy Gailey anytime the bag needs to be picked up and/or replaced.
+- Cash Donations to be collected, during Ability Awareness Month and/or on Wheelchair Wednesdays.
+Coins and bills to be placed in the large plastic bag and kept in the school safe.
+Please contact us anytime the bag needs to be picked up and/or replaced.
 There is no need to roll the coins or even count the money, the Wheelchair Foundation will have it counted by their bank (for free) and report the results back to each school in about one week. - 2.
-Check donations should be made payable to "Wheelchair Foundation" and put in the plastic bag along with the coins and bills. - 3.
-Online donations can be made at https://www.wheelchairfoundation.org/give/donation.
-At the bottom of the form it is important to select "From the Heart Schools Program" and enter your school name.
-The donation page can also be reached by going to www.wheelchairfoundation.org under Programs/From the Heart School Program. - 4.
-Matching Grants through an Employer can be done by sharing the Wheelchair Foundation's Federal ID# with your employer.
-This number is 94-3353881 and will be listed as the Behring Global Educational Foundation which is the parent of the Wheelchair Foundation.
-We are listed as 501 c3 non-profit organizations.
+Check Donations should be made payable to "Wheelchair Foundation" and put in the plastic bag along with the coins and bills.